Why Your Skin Needs Both Chemical

 Pore Refining Tonic goop, $75/$68 with subscriptionSHOP NOW

 It’s important to note that whether you’re using physical, chemical, or both types of exfoliants, it’s possible to overdo it.
 Exfoliating too much strips away the skin’s protective barrier, leaving it vulnerable to sun damage, dryness, and even infection.
-For example, you wouldn’t want to use any other type of exfoliant for at least twenty-four hours (and up to a week, depending on your skin sensitivity) before or after using the GOOPGLOW Overnight Peel, which comes in two strengths: 15% (for experienced exfoliators) and 5% (for sensitive skin), as it’s (brilliantly) super powerful.
-Similarly, on a day you used the GOOPGLOW Microderm face scrub, you’d avoid using a daily treatment like the amazing Elixir Vitae from Tata Harper, or the deep-blue G.Tox skin tonic from goop (both contain chemical exfoliants).
+For example, you wouldn’t want to use other exfoliants for at least twenty-four hours before or after using the GOOPGLOW Overnight Peel, as it’s (brilliantly) super powerful.
+Similarly, on a day you used the Microderm face scrub, you might avoid using more powerful daily treatments like the amazing Elixir Vitae from Tata Harper, or the deep-blue G.Tox skin tonic from goop (both contain higher concentrations of chemical exfoliants).

 To figure out your skin’s perfect exfoliation balance, take it slow at first.
-Never use a product more often than recommended (the peel pads should be used only once a week; the Microderm can be done up to three times a week, for instance) and never layer products in the same session.
+Never use a product more often than recommended (the peel pads should be used only once a week; the Microderm can be done up to three times a week depending on your skin, and the jelly is fine to use every day, even in conjunction with other exfoliating treatments), and never layer products in the same session.
 As your skin acclimates to exfoliation, you may be able to increase the frequency with which you use some products, but the moment your skin starts to feel at all irritated or stripped, dial it back down.
 Once you find the sweet spot for your skin, the results should be noticeable—smoother, brighter, fresher, and clearer, with a glow that just won’t stop.